 5. Sukhoi Su-37/S-37

-As the Cold War was reaching its thankfully low key climax, the craze across the fighter houses of Europe was for canard-deltas.
-Soviet designers had been studying canard foreplanes on jet fighters since the 1950s, and re-awakened to the idea by both advances in flight control software and the Western trend, Sukhoi set to work on particularly potent fighter-bomber.
+As the Cold War was reaching its (thankfully low key) climax, the craze across the fighter houses of Europe was for canard-deltas.
+Soviet designers had been studying canard foreplanes on jet fighters since the 1950s, and were re-awakened to the idea by both advances in flight control software and the Western trend.
+It was at this time, in the late 1980s, that Sukhoi was considered a new ground attack aircraft.
+It was planned that it would combine the canard delta configuration with several unusual features.

-The Sukhoi bureau developed plans for the Su-37 (this designation was later recycled for a ‘Flanker’ variant, which is unrelated to this project) a single engine single seat fighter that, if it had been built, would today be regularly being used as a stock photo of a Gripen.
-Learning from experience in Afghanistan the ’37 was designed to replace Soviet Aviation’s ‘Fitters’, Floggers and Frogfoots (Or is it Frogfeet?).
-Again echoing the West the plan was to combine the ground attack and air-to-air roles with the emphasis on dropping things on stuff.
-Consequently it had an excessive 18 external hard points able to carry 8300kg of stores together with an internal 30mm gun.
+The Sukhoi bureau developed plans for what was dubbed ‘Su-37’ or ‘S-37’ (this designation was later recycled for a ‘Flanker’ variant, which is unrelated to this project) as a single-engined single-seat fighter.
+Learning from experience in Afghanistan the ’37 was designed to replace Soviet Aviation’s ‘Fitters’, Floggers and Frogfoots (or is it Frogfeet?).
+Again echoing trends in West defence planning, the Su-37 was intended to combine the ground attack and air-to-air role, with an emphasis on the first role.
+Consequently, it had 18 external hard points able to carry 8300kg of stores together with an internal 30mm gun.
 Of contemporary Western aircraft only Tornado could lug more around and they’re not as pretty.
 To assist the pilot in carrying out these disparate roles an ambitious avionics package was planned with multi-mode radar capable of terrain following and simultaneous tracking of up to 10 targets against background clutter.

 — Bing Chandler, former Lynx helicopter Observer (now works in flight safety)